cewing/codefellows_f2_python/resources/UW_IntroClass/class06/presentation-week-06.rst

 Huh????
-I only gave 2
+I only gave 2}

-("self" is implicitly passed in...)
+("self" is implicitly passed in...)}

 LAB
-===
+---

-Let's say you need to render some html...
+Let's say you need to render some html...}

 The goal is to build a set of classes that render an html page:
 ``sample_html.html``
+}

-We'll start with a single class, then add some sub-classes to specialize the behavior
+We'll start with a single class, then add some sub-classes to specialize the behavior}

 More details in ``week-06/LAB_instuctions.rst(html)``

 LAB
-===
+---

-Step 1:
+Step 1:}

   * Create an "Element" class for rendering an html element (xml element).
   * It should have class attributes for the tag name  and the